justinrummel/jr.com-mm/_posts/2016-07-09-colonial-beach-sprint-2016-race-report.md

 ### Bike

-- Another PR for me in terms of course times <b><u>and</u></b> average speed.
+- Another PR for me for total course times <b><u>and</u></b> average speed.
 I beat last year's time by 8 MINUTES AND 39 SECONDS!
-This is not quite fair as I had a transition issue on my bike last year plus the conditions were completely different, however, it's significannot enough for me to confidently state I killed that bike course.
+This is not quite fair as I had a transition issue on my bike last year plus the conditions were completely different, however, it's significant enough for me to confidently state I killed that bike course.
 How much?
 I averaged 23.5 MPR over the entire course!
 Also, check these stats:

 	+ Age Group: 2nd Fastest
 	+ Men (and Overall): 14th fastest